Xomega-Net/Xomega.Docs/docs/tutorial/2-search/6-dynamic-enum.md

 # 2.6 Dynamic enumerations

-In the previous section, we have seen how to define static enumerations in the model, which have a fixed list of values that doesn't change within any specific version of the application.
+In the previous section, we have seen how to define static enumerations in the model, which have a fixed list of values that don't change within any specific version of the application.
 In addition to static enumerations, applications also typically have dynamic enumerations based on some reference data.

 The lists of values for dynamic enumerations are often small enough to allow selecting values from a dropdown list or a list box.
 The lists may change over time, but this generally happens rather infrequently, which warrants caching them in the application.

 ## Sales territory enumeration

 In our project, a list of sales territories is a good example of such a dynamic enumeration.
-Instead of showing or entering internal numeric territory ID on the sales order screens, we would like to show or select the territory name that is defined on the `sales territory` object.
+Instead of showing or entering the internal numeric territory ID on the sales order screens, we would like to show or select the territory name that is defined on the `sales territory` object.

 In a nutshell, defining dynamic enumerations in the model is similar to defining static ones, except that instead of explicitly providing a list of values in the model, you need to configure a `read enum` operation with an `xfk:enum-cache` element, where you can give enumeration a name, and indicate which output parameter returns the ID, and which parameter returns the description for each enumeration element.

 ### Generating Read Enum operation

-Xomega makes it really easy by providing a special *Read Enum Operation* generator under the *Model Enhancement* group.
+Xomega makes it quite easy by providing a special *Read Enum Operation* generator under the *Model Enhancement* group.
 Let's go ahead and right-click on the `sales_territory.xom` file and run this generator on the `sales territory` object, as shown below.

 ![Generate territory enum](img6/gen-territory-enum.png)